 "Lift" Pelvic Organ Support Series

 Thanks for your interest in Lift!
-By signing up, you are electing to receive weekly "Lift" emails (one per week for five weeks) with video links and downloadable PDF handouts.
+By signing up, you are electing to receive weekly "Lift" emails (one "Lift" email per week for five weeks) with video links and downloadable PDF handouts.
 You will also be subscribed to my main FemFusion mailing list for occasional email updates and news about my products and services.
 I'm excited to connect with you!

 ~Dr. Bri, PT, DPT